 For more information about accepted payment methods, contact your local CT Department of Motor Vehicles office.

-If you’re on active duty or have been honorably discharged from service in the past two years, you may be able to waive the registration renewal fee.
+If you’re on active duty or have been honorably discharged from service in the past 2 years, you may be able to waive the registration renewal fee.

 To apply for the fee waiver, submit to your local DMV Office: